edgenta-it/TechTest/README.md

 **Robust Error Handling:** The API includes robust error handling mechanisms to gracefully manage various input errors.
 It detects non-numerical inputs and delivers informative error messages to guide users towards correct usage.

-**Modular Design:** Built with a modular architecture, the codebase of the IOController API is organized into reusable and maintainable modules.
-This design enhances code readability and facilitates seamless integration into existing projects.

 ## Prerequisites

 **1. Operating System Compatibility**